mickey167/Networking-Planning/README.md

 ---

+Updates to Networking Competitive Program

+Increase Use of Documentation
+- RAM Information: Type, Speed, Amount of Memory
+- Hard Drive:
+- Circle This Handout: everyone
+- Write This Handout: skills or final teardown

 NetworkingCent OS
 Reading documentation of Hardrives, RAM, and powersupply, and mother board, type of processor All connector types on motherboard

-Circle This Handout: everyone
-Write This Handout: skills or final teardown

 Install VM Ware to Cyber Security Computers
 Pick ones with RAM